-Power save operation with NDP feedback report procedure
+Power save operation with NDP feedback report procedure (#20362, #20363, #20260)

-(#15830)An HE AP that sends an NFRP Trigger frame with the Feedback Type subfield in the User Info field set to 0 to a non-AP STA and receives an NDP feedback report response from the STA shall assume the STA to be or to have transitioned to the awake state:normal ()
+(#15830)An HE AP that sends an NFRP Trigger frame to a non-AP STA in PS mode and receives an NDP feedback report response from the STA shall assume the STA to be or to have transitioned to the awake state and:

-and follow the rules defined in 11.2.3 (Power management in a non-DMG infrastructure network) and 26.8 (TWT operation) to deliver DL BUs to the STAdge .
+follow the rules defined in 11.2.3.5 (Power management with APSD) to deliver BUs to the STA as if the STA had sent a U-APSD trigger frame, if the STA is using U-APSD

-NOTE—After receiving the NDP Feedback Report response the AP delivers DL BUs to the STA as defined in 11.2.3.1 (General) when the STA operates in non-APSD PS mode, as defined in 11.2.3.5 (Power management with APSD) when the STA operates in APSD PS mode, and as defined in 26.8 (TWT operation) when the STA operates within TWT SPs. (#20260)
+follow the rules defined in 11.2.3.1 (General) to deliver BUs to the STA as if the STA had sent a PS-Poll frame, if the STA is not using U-APSD

+in addition, the AP shall follow the rules defined in 26.8 (TWT operation) for delivery of BUs during the TWT SP if the STA operates with TWT.

 NOTE – As the AP does not send an acknowledgment in response to the NDP Feedback Report response, a STA that sends an NDP Feedback Report response and indicates that it is in the awake state might still schedule for transmission a PS-Poll or U-APSD trigger frame in order to indicate that it is in the awake state.